SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Kinetic energy of the ejected electrons was related to the frequency of the electron used.
 Higher frequencies gave electrons more frequency.

 The brightness of light only had to do with electrons/sec.
-If you make the light brighter, you just get more of electrons, but they have the
+If you make the light brighter, you just get more of electrons, but they have the same energy.

+this is because....

+**Light is a particle!
+A photon.**

+Each photon has an energy porportional to its frequency; that is, $E=hf$, where f is plank's constant and f the frequency.

+So each e- in metal interacts with one photon at a time.